Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Simulation Studies

 \subsection{Estimation and Evaluation}

 We set the sample size to \(n = 1000\) for all simulation studies.
-The true value of each estimand \(m^\varepsilon\), where \(\varepsilon \in \{\text{standard}, \text{feasible}, \text{trimming}\}\), is computed by intervening on the data-generating process using the specified actions, with a large sample size of \(N = 100{,}000\).
+The true value of each estimand \(m^{\dagger}_0\), where \(\dagger \in \{\text{standard}, \text{feasible}, \text{trim}\}\), is approximated by intervening on the data-generating process under the corresponding action using a large Monte Carlo sample of size \(N = 100{,}000\).
 For estimation (see Algorithm~\ref{alg:feasible} for details), we apply the parametric g-computation plug-in estimator in Simulations~1 and~2, and the HAL-based estimator in Simulation~3.
-The method for conditional density estimation varies by scenario: parametric linear regression (Simulation~1), nonparametric kernel methods (Simulation~2, using the R package \texttt{np}~\cite{hayfield2008nonparametric}), and Super Learner (Simulation~3; see Appendix~\ref{apd:hazard}).
-We assess bias over \(R = 1000\) Monte Carlo replications, defining absolute bias at level \(a\) as:
+The method for conditional density estimation varies by scenario: parametric linear regression (Simulation~1), nonparametric kernel methods (Simulation~2, using the R package \texttt{np}~\cite{hayfield2008nonparametric}), and hazard-binning (Simulation~3; see Appendix~\ref{apd:hazard}).
+We assess bias over \(R = 1000\) Monte Carlo replications, defining absolute bias at level \(a\) as